-Senior Non-Commissioned Officer Academy Distance Learning Program (SNCOA DLP) is a CCAF-affiliated distance learning program consisting of 65 (65) hours.
-Each student earns four hours of undergraduate credit upon completion of the program.
+Senior Non-Commissioned Officer Academy Distance Learning Program is a CCAF-affiliated distance learning program consisting of 65 (65) hours.
 The SNCOA DLP provides professional military education to prepare SNCOs to lead the enlisted force by shaping organizational culture, improving organizations, and understanding how Air Force capabilities support Department of Defense objectives.
 The SNCOA DLP enriches the development of SNCOs by providing concepts to enable them to operate at an organizational level while at home or in a joint environment.
 The SNCOA DLP includes a mix of self-paced and applied courses.
 The program is designed to provide professional development to enlisted military members at a specific and critical point in their career.
 The program provides students with peer-to-peer interaction and collaboration opportunities.